awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 1. The console redirects you to the **Invitations** tab\.
 View all open and accepted invitations on this page\.
 The invitation that you just created appears at the top of the list with its status set to **OPEN**\.

    AWS Organizations sends an invitation to the email address of the owner of the account that you invited to the organization\.
-This email includes a link to the AWS Organizations console where the account owner can view the details and choose to accept or decline the invitation\.
+This email includes a link to the AWS Organizations console, where the account owner can view the details and choose to accept or decline the invitation\.
 Alternatively, the owner of the invited account can bypass the email, go directly to the AWS Organizations console, view the invitation, and accept or decline it\.

-   The invitation to this account immediately counts against the limit to the number of accounts that you can have in your organization; Organizations does not wait until the account accepts the invitation\.
+   The invitation to this account immediately counts against the limit to the number of accounts that you can have in your organization; AWS Organizations does not wait until the account accepts the invitation\.
 If the invited account declines, the master account cancels the invitation\.
 If the invited account doesn't respond within the specified time period, the invitation expires\.
 In either case, the invitation no longer counts against your limit\.

 **To invite another account to join your organization \(AWS CLI, AWS API\)**
-You can use the following command or operation to invite another account to join your organization:
+You can use one of the following commands to invite another account to join your organization:
 + AWS CLI: [aws organizations invite\-account\-to\-organization](http://docs.aws.amazon.com/cli/latest/reference/organizations/invite-account-to-organization.html)
 + AWS API: [InviteAccountToOrganization](http://docs.aws.amazon.com/organizations/latest/APIReference/API_InviteAccountToOrganization.html)